samrylanjamesharris/NexusLLM/README.md

     Download the model (automatically on first run, or manually):

 3. Download the model (automatically on first run, or manually):
-- Auto-download: Just run the script! (≈5.5GB)
+- Auto-download: Just run the script.
+It'll automatically start downloading when you run the script.
 - Manual: Download [Zephyr-7b-beta.Q4_K_M.gguf](https://huggingface.co/TheBloke/zephyr-7B-beta-GGUF) or later models and place it in the project folder.